ashleytowner/brainfuck-rust/README.md

 ## Commandline Args

+- `-d` Display output as decimal numbers rather than ASCII characters
-- `-i` print outputs as integers, rather than characters.
+- `-x` Display output as hexadecimal numbers rather than ASCII characters
 - `-c` transpile BF program to C, and print to stdout.
 - `-m` print the tape at the end.